ucdavis/hpccf-docs/docs/general/account-requests.md

     1. Login to [HiPPO](https://hippo.ucdavis.edu)
     1. Select the cluster you would like an account on.
     1. Under `Who is sponsoring your account?`
-        - If you are a PI, enter: `New PI Onboarding`
+        - If you are a PI, enter: `New Sponsor Onboarding`
         - If you have a PI, search for their name.
         - If you need access to the free-tier, see above (Cluster specific information).
     1. Under `Who is your supervising PI?`